The information below is based on the Report of the Secretary-General to the Security Council (A/68/878–S/2014/339) issued on 15 May 2014.

 As a result of inter-communal conflict, the United Nations received reports of 250 children abducted during the reporting period.
 The abduction of children continues to take place during cattle raiding and attacks at night where the sole aim is to abduct children.

-The country task force received reports of at least 197 incidents of denial of humanitarian access.
-Forceful entry into humanitarian compounds, harassment and physical assault of humanitarian workers hampered the ability of humanitarian actors to gain access to the civilian population.
-During the first quarter of 2012, nine incidents of violence against humanitarian personnel by SPLA soldiers were reported in Central Equatoria and Warrap States.
+The United Nations also received reports of at least 24 incidents of denial of humanitarian access, including forceful entry into humanitarian compounds, harassment and physical assault of humanitarian workers that hampered the ability of humanitarian actors to access the population in dire need of assistance.

 Parties in South Sudan

 2. Opposition armed groups, including former SPLA in oppositiona,b